fhmajeed/20220203-FahadSaleem-NYCSchools/README.md

 2. Selecting a school should show additional information about the school
 1. Display all the SAT scores - include Math, Reading and Writing.
 1. SAT data here: https://data.cityofnewyork.us/Education/SATResults/f9bf-2cp4
-2. It is up to you to decide what additional information to display
+2. It is up to you to decide what additional information to display.

-Android:
-1. Make sure you are correctly handing any necessary permissions.
-2. Please make sure you are using Java.
-If you want to demonstrate the use of
-3. Kotlin, we'd rather you use a combination of both.
-4. Use Java as the primary language.
-You can also show case your skills in Kotlin if you would like.